Absence - Illness

 Prosecution under the Education Act should be considered as an alternative where 20 or more sessions of unauthorised absence occur.

 It is therefore essential that all requests for ‘leave of absence’ are made well in advance to enable time to check reasons, evidence and previous attendance information.
 Do not assume that authorisation will be given.
 School term dates are published well in advance to enable parents to make plans for holidays out of school time.
-These can be found either on the school website homepage or Cornwall Council website.
+These can be found on the school website -calendar.

 This guidance is intended to be used in tackling parentally condoned absence where it is reasonable to expect that a parent can ensure the child’s regular attendance but are not willing to take responsibility for doing so.